 Todd Myers is Director of WPC's Center for the Environment.
 He is one of the nation's leading experts on free-market environmental policy.
 Todd is the author of the landmark 2011 book Eco-Fads: How the Rise of Trendy Environmentalism Is Harming the Environment and is designated a Wall Street Journal Expert panelist for energy and the environment.
 He has authored numerous studies on environmental issues, including Five Years of Environmental Policy: Are We Making a Difference; Promoting Personal Choice, Incentives and Investment to Cut Greenhouse Gases, and more.
 Todd's in-depth research on the failure of the state's 2005 "green" building mandate continues to receive national attention.
 He formerly served on the executive team at the Washington State Department of Natural Resources, and was Director of Public Relations for the Seattle SuperSonics and Director of Public Affairs for the Seattle Mariners.
 Todd holds a Master's degree from the University of Washington.

-Jason Mercier is Director of the Center for Government Reform at Washington Policy Center.
-He is a contributing editor of the Heartland Institute’s Budget & Tax News, serves on the board of the Washington Coalition for Open Government, and was an advisor to the 2002 Washington State Tax Structure Committee.
+Jason Mercier is Director of the Center for Government Reform at Washington Policy Center and is based in the Tri-Cities.
+He serves on the boards of the Washington Coalition for Open Government and CandidateVerification, and was an advisor to the 2002 Washington State Tax Structure Committee.
+Jason is an ex-officio for the Tri-City Regional Chamber of Commerce.
 In June 2010, former Governor Gregoire appointed Jason as WPC’s representative on her Fiscal Responsibility and Reform Panel.
-Jason holds a Bachelor’s degree in Political Science from Washington State University.

 Dr. Roger Stark is a health care policy analyst at WPC and a retired physician.
 He is the author of two books including The Patient-Centered Solution: Our Health Care Crisis, How It Happened, and How We Can Fix It.
 He has also authored numerous in-depth studies on health care policy, including State Abuse of the Medicaid Program, A Review of the Medicaid Program: Its Impact in Washington State and Efforts at Reform in Other States, What Works and What Doesn't: A Review of Health Care Reform in the States, and Health Care Reform that Works: An Update on Health Savings Accounts.
 In November 2013, he was invited to testify before Congress on the impacts of national health care reform in the state of Washington.
 Dr. Stark graduated from the University of Nebraska College of Medicine and moved to the Pacific Northwest where he completed his general surgery residency in Seattle and his cardiothoracic residency at the University of Utah.
 After practicing in Tacoma he moved to Bellevue and was one of the co-founders of the open heart surgery program at Overlake Hospital.
 He has served on the hospital's governing board.
 He retired from private practice in 2001 and became actively involved in the hospital’s Foundation, serving as Board Chair and Executive Director.
 Dr. Stark has been a member of many local and national professional societies.
 He currently serves on the Board of the Washington Liability Reform Coalition and is an active member of the Woodinville Rotary.
 He and his wife live on the Eastside and have children and grandchildren in the area.